-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to
+City of Great Falls 2021 Annual Action Plan Page 32 of 47 Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

-The Great Falls Rescue Mission (Rescue Mission) is the primary emergency shelter provider in Great Falls.
+The Great Falls Rescue Mission is the primary emergency shelter provider in Great Falls.
 It is difficult to delineate the specific numbers of beds available for emergency shelter versus transitional housing, as the organization does not use governmental funding and is not restricted by specific programming requirements.
 As a result, the Mission can be flexible regarding bed usage.
 Whether a specific bed is used for emergency or transitional shelter is driven by actual need on that particular day.
 Overall, there are 52 beds available in the men's shelter and 65 beds in the women's shelter.
-In an emergency such as life-threatening weather, the Rescue Mission will also provide additional mats on the floor for men and women and foldaway cribs for children.
+In an emergency such as life-threatening weather, the Mission will also provide additional mats on the floor for men and women and foldaway cribs for children.